Hands on History

 - Dig the Past: Yesterday’s trash is today’s treasure.
 Learn how Poplar Forest’s archaeologists find bits of plates, pipes, coins and other artifacts, allowing them to piece together the past.
 Students can sift buckets of dirt to piece together reproduction artifacts, or analyze modern day trash to determine what they can find out about the people that lived at a particular site (suited for upper grade levels).

 - Build a Dream: Learn what it takes to build a house like Poplar Forest, by making bricks and marbles out of mud and building walls with wood blocks to understand brick bonding.
-Put together a plan for an eight-sided house and explore the tools used to build Jefferson’s home, while working with his herringbone floor plan.
+Put together a plan for an eight-sided house and explore the tools used to build Jefferson’s home.

 - Hidden Lives of The Plantation Community: Enslaved workers helped build and maintain Poplar Forest.
-Now, students can explore how they worked, lived and played, by examining what they wore, the tools they used and what kind of foods they ate.
+Now, students can explore how they worked and lived by examining what they wore, the tools they used and what kind of foods they ate.
 Experience just how much work it took to churn butter, weave a basket or make clothing, using materials such as wool, cotton and flax.

-- Literally Fun: Thomas Jefferson was constantly writing letters and memorandums—in fact, nearly 20,000 of his letters are known to exist in various historic collections.
+- The Write Stuff: Thomas Jefferson was constantly writing letters and memorandums—in fact, nearly 20,000 of his letters are known to exist in various historic collections.
 Here, students can review the daily activities recorded by Jefferson in a farm journal and a garden journal, along with one of Jefferson’s seventeen rough drafts for the Declaration of Independence.
 Students will have an opportunity to write as Jefferson did—with a quill pen, as well as with a slate pencil on a slate board.